Co-Founder and Research Director, The Council on Strategic Risks and The Center for Climate and Security

-Previously, Francesco served as Chief Executive Officer of the Council on Strategic Risks from 2018-2020, President of the Center for Climate and Security from 2011-2018, and Co-Chair of the Climate and Security Advisory Group – the primary forum for climate and security dialogue in the U.S. national security community.
+Previously, Francesco served as Chief Executive Officer of the Council on Strategic Risks from 2018-2020, President of the Center for Climate and Security from 2011-2018, and Co-Chair of the Climate and Security Advisory Group from 2011-2018 – the primary forum for climate and security dialogue in the U.S. national security community.
 He also served as Director of the International Military Council on Climate and Security (IMCCS) from 2019-2020.
-Before that, he was Program Director at the Connect U.S. Fund, where he led grant programs on climate resilience, nuclear nonproliferation, civil-military affairs, global financial integrity, and mass atrocity prevention and response.
+Before that, he was Program Director at the Connect U.S. Fund from 2007-2011, where he led grant programs on climate resilience, nuclear nonproliferation, civil-military affairs, global financial integrity, and mass atrocity prevention and response.

 Francesco holds a master’s degree from the London School of Economics and Political Science (LSE), where he focused on European foreign policy and security issues, and a degree from Emerson College.
 He served as a mentor and strategist for the Obama Foundation Scholars program, and on the Advisory Board of the Nuclear Security Working Group.

 Email: ffemia (at) csrisks.org